FAQs

 When do Shared Drafts expire?

-Draft expiry is set at an organisational level and most of our users now operate a 30 day window.
+Draft expiry is set at an inspection type level, and most of our inspections now expire after 30 days from creation.
 Our recommendation is to review this with your team, as most of the data collected within an inspection becomes invalid quite quickly.
 It's our mission to reduce time wastage by eliminating unnecessary duplication of effort within teams!

 What happens to any unsubmitted drafts when another inspection is submitted in that period?

 The due date showing for that draft will be updated to the next submission period/deadline.
-Depending on the expiration date of that draft, it may expire before the new due date.
+Depending on the expiration date of that draft, it may expire before the new due date passes.

 Who can delete a Shared Draft?

-I’m a Peer/Expert, can a Self inspector continue my inspection?
+I’m a Peer (or Expert) inspector, can a Self inspector continue my inspection?

 Start New Inspection:

-• When you follow the Start New Inspection flow from a browser, the first step requires the selection of Self/Peer/Expert, which then populates the list only with those inspections.
+• When you follow the Start New Inspection flow, the first step requires the selection of Self/Peer/Expert, which then populates the list only with those inspections.

 • All inspections in the list are visibly tagged with Self/Peer/Expert.